 What do I think Jesus thinks of me?

 What a difficult question to answer.
 It almost feels like infringing upon God’s holiness to even venture a guess at the answer.
-However, I find that it is most what my soul needs to settle upon.
+However, I find that it is mostly what my soul needs to settle upon.
 If I could live in what Jesus thinks of me instead of live in what I think of myself or what I think I should think He thinks of me…now that would truly be living free.

 A question that leads to so many questions and reflections about my relationship with Jesus- Is it everything that it should be?
 Probably not always, but I am content to know that though I see myself as a work in progress, Jesus already knows the finished product and He is accepting me with open arms.